raspberrypilearning/lego-robot-car/en/step_5.md

 ### Testing

-Once you robot is assembled, you should test it using Bluetooth with you Android device.
+Once you robot is assembled, you should test it using Bluetooth with your Android device.

 --- task ---